splunk/public-o11y-docs/admin/subscription-usage/monitor-imm-billing-usage.rst

      - The number of containers that Infrastructure Monitoring monitored during the specified hour.

    * - # Custom Metrics
-     - The number of non-high-resolution custom metrics (MTS) that are sent to Infrastructure Monitoring during the specified hour.
+     - The number of non-high-resolution Metric Time Series (MTS) that are sent to Infrastructure Monitoring during the specified hour.

    * - # High Res Metrics
-     - The number of high-resolution metrics (MTS) that are sent to Infrastructure Monitoring during the specified hour.
+     - The number of high-resolution Metric Time Series (MTS) that are sent to Infrastructure Monitoring during the specified hour.

 .. _summary-including-children: